osmanhajiyev/osmanhajiyev.github.io/about.md

 This website is still not finished and it will be finished soon, but here is some basic information:

 Quickly about me: My name is Osman Hajiyev and I am an undergraduate student in the University of British Columbia majoring in Computer Science.
 I am guilty of being passionate about a lot of things within the field of computer science.
 When I was a kid I never thought it was possible to love work but I love what I do, I love what I am studying.
 I am thankful I was lucky enough to find the work I love doing.
 Also, imo computer science is the field with the greatest future potential for good impact.
 There is still so much to learn, so much to discover and so much to do.
 Tbh it is the greatest time to be alive.
-Feeling determined.. :-)
+Feeling curious and determined.. :-)

 Current objective: Very basic - After graduating try my best to surround myself with people I like, respect and admire (aka team and the company that I like) in the field/work that I love (aka software engineering, computer science).
 Be open minded and learn and absorb information from those people as much as I can as quickly as I can.